Food Safety Program

 • Funding request / project budget

-Eligible applicants will receive an invite from IAF within 10 business days of submission, to co-create a project workplan for the project with IAF’s Technical Program Advisor (TPA).
+Eligible applicants will receive an invite from IAF within 10 to 15 business days of submission, to co-create a project workplan for the project with IAF’s Technical Program Advisor (TPA).

-Applicants may be required to provide supplementary materials in support of their application (e.g., budget, water license, change approval).
+Applicants will be required to provide supplementary materials in support of their application.
 These documents can be uploaded through the IAF Client Portal as attachments to the application.

 IAF staff are available to answer questions regarding eligible activities, costs and/or the application process.
 IAF may also contact applicants for additional information or clarification to assess their application.
-Applicants can contact foodsafety@iafbc.ca with any questions about the program or to receive support in developing their application.
+Applicants can contact foodsafety@iafbc.ca with any questions about the program.

 Applicants are encouraged to include only activities they are confident will be completed on time and within budget limits.